Nlferu/Nlferu/README.md

 I've spent the past eight years mastering the finance industry.
 My interests in trading across diverse markets like stocks, crypto, futures, and more pushed me into learning programming so I could test and automate my trading ideas.
 The ability to check all my strategies and ideas very quickly using code made me love programming.

 I have finally come to realize that blockchain is this great mix of finance, programming, and decentralization – a perfect fit for my skills and passions.
 That made me start learning more languages and frameworks that allowed me to create applications within web 3.0 from start to end.
-I'm currently applying my skills by fully committing to these new technologies and transitioning to a full-time role as blockchain developer.
+I'm currently applying my skills by fully committing to these new technologies working as a blockchain engineer.

 If you are hiring, let's chat!